What changes when a drunk driver is involved in an auto accident?

 - Go to the emergency room if appropriate

-- Tell the doctors about all your symptoms.
-Make sure they write them down
+- Tell the doctors about all your symptoms and make sure they write them down.

 - Get all the medical care you need for all your injuries